The Volokh Conspiracy

 But, as explained in my 2013 Victims of Communism Day post, I would be happy to support a different date if it turns out to be easier to build a consensus around it.
 If another date is chosen, I would prefer November 7; not out of any desire to diminish the significance of communist atrocities in other nations, but because it marks the establishment of the very first communist regime.
 November 7 has in fact been declared Victims of Communism Memorial Day by three state legislatures.

 If this approach continues to spread, I would be happy to switch to November 7, even though May 1 would be still more appropriate.
 For that reason, I have adopted the practice of also commemorating the victims of communism on November 7.

-I am also more than willing to endorse almost any other date that could command broad support.
+I would also be happy to back almost any other date that could command broad support.
 Unless and until that happens, however, May 1 will continue to be Victims of Communism Day at the Volokh Conspiracy.